Suppliers & partners

 C. Supplier corrective action/improvement plans

-Tata Power carries out continuous evaluation of its suppliers and partners through monthly scorecards covering following areas – Safety, Statutory Compliances, Delivery (timeliness), Quality and Sustainability.
+- Tata Power carries out continuous evaluation of its suppliers and partners through mandatory SAP based process covering following areas – Safety, Statutory Compliances, Delivery (timeliness), Quality and Sustainability.

-Suppliers and Partners are bifurcated into different classes based on their scores.
+- Suppliers and Partners are categorized into different classes based on their scores.

 Classification of vendors based on evaluation score: